-Biologically, something has to go wrong for a calf to have scours or diarrhea.
+Biologically, something has to go wrong for a calf to have scours or diarrhoea.
 Calves living primarily on either milk or milk replacer should have a normal stool.
 We expect it to be yellowish in color and relatively firm.
-Symptoms of diarrhea are changes in color and consistency from that standard.
+Symptoms of diarrhoea are changes in color and consistency from that standard.

 But, in an imperfect world lots of things can go wrong.
 Calves are exposed to an excessive number of pathogens.
-Calves receive too few defenses from their dams' colostrum against pathogens.
+Calves receive too few defenses from their dam's colostrum against pathogens.
 They have scours.

 What's "normal?"
 The answer is not found in biology.
 We set the standard for "normal" ourselves.
-It is possible on a commercial dairy farm to have a treatable scours rate less than 1 percent.
+It is possible on a commercial dairy farm to have a treatable scours rate of less than 15%.
 In contrast, a few farms have treatable scours in nearly all their calves.
 Which situation is "normal?"